auraphp/Aura.SqlQuery/README.md

     ]);
 ?>

-> N.b.
-The example is to show the available methods, and does not necessarily
-> represent a valid SELECT statement.

 Once you have built the query, pass it to the database connection of your choice as a string, and send the bound values along with it.